VIkill33/AppleWatchScreenSize/README.md

 # How does it work
 The data comes from https://screensizes.app/?compare=applewatch.
-Since Apple Watch with same resolution share the same rounded corner size, it's not hard to refer the corner size from given screen size.
+Since Apple Watch with same resolution share the same rounded corner size, it's not hard to infer the corner size from given screen size.
 Before series 3 Apple Watch just have a rectangle screen, so the corner size of them will return **nil** instead.

 It can't be denied that Apple may someday release a new watch with same resolution but different corner size, but it works fine by now ;)